7 Ways to Make New Year's Resolutions That Actually Work for 2022Nov 2, 2021

 “Making a resolution can be an act of hope and looking forward, which is lovely, but it would need to be made in a particular way in order to be helpful,” says licensed clinical psychologist Jo Eckler, PsyD, author of I Can’t Fix You — Because You’re Not Broken: The Eight Keys to Freeing Yourself From Painful Thoughts and Feelings.

-That applies any year, but especially this year.
-Here’s how experts recommend going about making New Year’s resolutions for 2021.
+Here’s how experts recommend going about making New Year’s resolutions for 2022.
 Even if you choose not to make any resolutions, these tips may help put you in a constructive mindset for the year.